voxel51/fiftyone/docs/source/cli/index.rst

       -n NAME, --name NAME  a name for the dataset
       -d DATASET_DIR, --dataset-dir DATASET_DIR
-                            the directory containing the dataset to view -t TYPE, --type TYPE  the dataset type (a subclass of `fiftyone.types.BaseDataset`) -z NAME, --zoo-dataset NAME
+                            the directory containing the dataset to view -t TYPE, --type TYPE  the fiftyone.types.Dataset type of the dataset -z NAME, --zoo-dataset NAME
                             the name of a zoo dataset to view -s SPLITS [SPLITS ...], --splits SPLITS [SPLITS ...]